reactabular/reactabular/packages/reactabular-select/README.md

-`reactabular-select` provides a selection helper that makes it easier to handle row selection.
-You still need to update your state after selection.
+`reactabular-select` provides a selection helper that makes it easier to track up/down arrows using React.
+Actual search logic is implemented by [selectabular](https://www.npmjs.com/package/selectabular) and you'll need to install it separately to your project.
+The same goes for `reactabular-select`.

 ## API